 Section and Working Groups - Election Rules

-A Section (or WG) should have a board that consists -at a minimum- of 2 persons, called "the Head".
+A section or working group should have a board that consists -at a minimum- of 2 persons, called "the Head".

 a.
 1 Chair and 1 Co-Chair